Data loss prevention

 - Select Required or Optional as an authentication mode.

 - Associate an identity provider with the policy.

 If there are files that you don’t want scanned by DLP, you can create a File Hash list and assign it to a policy.
 By default, these lists are assigned the bypass policy action.
-For more information, see File hash list.
+For more information, see File hash exception lists.

 DLP does not scan uploaded files that are encrypted or password protected.
 At this time, the upload of these files is automatically allowed.
 However, you may prevent this by enabling the Block Unscannable Files on the policy's Settings tab.